Careers in Astronomy

-- Describe the proper clothing and other precautions for safely making observations at night and in cold weather.
-Then explain how to safely observe the Sun, objects near the Sun, and the Moon.
+- Explain how to safely observe the Sun, objects near the Sun, and the Moon.

 - Explain what light pollution is and how it and air pollution affect astronomy.